-- The registered office address must be the office address PO boxes are not permitted.
-However, there is an exception to allow lawyer's addresses. - Smaller companies may have the option of choosing whether or not to register for consumption tax in the opening period of the business year.
+- The registered office address must be the actual place of work. - Smaller companies may have the option of choosing whether or not to register for consumption tax in the opening period of the business year.
 Some significant tax planning opportunities exist in this area and careful consideration needs to be taken of this issue when registering a company. - Representative offices of foreign companies can in most cases be set up without any formal process of approval other than registering for taxation. - Functional currency accounting is not allowed.

-Bruce Darrington bruce.darrington@mazars.jp
+Bruce Darrington

+bruce.darrington@mazars.jp